j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

 library("gridExtra")
 library("BiocParallel")

-#' Run GSEA via fgsea.
+#' Run Gene Set Enrichment Analysis (GSEA) with MSigDb signatures
 #'
+#' This function performs GSEA on a named list of ranked genes, and restricts the analysis to specific MSigDb
+#' collections of gene signatures using the 'cats' and 'subcats' arguments.
+#'
-#' @param msigs A set of gene sets as returned by \code{msigdbr}.
+#' @param msigs A dataframe containing all MSigDb gene signatures.
-#' @param ranked.genes A vector of gene identifiers ranked by a test statistic, effect size, etc.
+#' @param ranked.genes A named list of ranked genes.
-#' @param outdir Character scalar indicating the output directory.
+#' @param outdir The output directory for results.
-#' @param outprefix Character scalar indicating the output prefix for files.
+#' @param outprefix The prefix for output files.
-#' @param xlsx A named list containing results from previous runs.
-Allows for
+#' @param xlsx A list to store results that will be later written to an Excel file.
+Defaults to NULL.
-#'   more brainless looping.
-#' @param cats A character scalar or vector containing MSigDB categories
+#' @param cats A character vector specifying the main categories of gene sets to consider from MSigDb.
+Defaults to "H".
-#'   to use from full set of gene sets.
-#' @param subcats A character scalar or vector for subcategories within each category to limit to.
+#' @param subcats A character vector specifying the subcategories of gene sets to consider from MSigDb.
+Must match in length with 'cats'.
+Defaults to NULL.
-#'   If provided, should be the same length as \code{cats}.
 #' @param ...
-Additional arguments passed to \code{fgsea}.
+Additional arguments to pass to the 'fgsea' function.
-#' @return xlsx, a named list of GSEA results for each (sub)category.
 #'
+#' @return A list of GSEA results if 'xlsx' is not NULL, otherwise, results are saved as files in the specified output directory.
+#'
+#' @examples
+#' \dontrun{
+#' runGSEA(msigs = msigdb, ranked.genes = my_genes, outdir = "./results", outprefix = "experiment1",
+#'         xlsx = list(), cats = c("H", "C3"), subcats = c("BP", "MIR"))
+#' }
+#'
+#' @note Ensure that 'cats' and 'subcats' vectors have equal lengths.
+#' @note The function creates various output files including detailed GSEA results, enrichment plots, and tables of top enriched pathways.
+#'
+#' @author Jared Andrews
 runGSEA <- function(msigs, ranked.genes, outdir, outprefix,
                     xlsx = NULL, cats = "H", subcats = NULL, ...) {
   if (length(cats) != length(subcats)) {